noelbundick-msft/coral-secrets/HACK.md

 #  * Added benefit of showing the true blast radius of a proposed change in the git diff very obvious
 #  * Remove a level of indirection.
 Moves towards a cluster being completely self-contained: good for these cloud-baked -> airgapped scenarios
 # Writing an optional patch per-cluster would also work - but folks seem to find Kustomize/patches very confusing
+# Turns out baking this into the rendered output isn't possible without a design change - render doesn't have access to the Cluster object.
+This is by design.
+Prior to now, we had no reason to consider cluster-level variables when writing to the gitops repo.
+We could probably render on a "per encryption key" basis, which wouldn't be incorrect - but would be confusing imo

 # Moderately lazy thought #2:
 # Is this a more general "something specific about this cluster/label needs to be changed" problem?